nens/nens-auth-client/README.rst

         ...
     )

-This middleware will set the ``requests.user.oauth2_scope``, that your application may use for additional authorization logic.
-Note that the above AUTHENTICATION_BACKENDS have limited function for bearer token, because bearer tokens typically do not include an ``"email"`` claim.
+This middleware will set the ``requests.user.oauth2_scope`` that your application may use for additional authorization logic.

-Also, do not forget to set the ``NENS_AUTH_RESOURCE_SERVER_ID``, which should match the one set in the AWS Cognito.
+Also, set the ``NENS_AUTH_RESOURCE_SERVER_ID``, which should match the one set in the AWS Cognito.
 It needs a trailing slash::

     NENS_AUTH_RESOURCE_SERVER_ID = "..."  # generate one on AWS Cognito

+Note that the above AUTHENTICATION_BACKENDS have limited function here, because bearer tokens typically do not include much information about the user.
+In a default setup, a user should do a one-time login so that a ``RemoteUser`` is created.
+After that, the user can be found by the "sub" claim in the access token.

+For the Client Credentials Flow there isn't any user.
+For that, a RemoteUser should be created manually (with ``external_user_id`` equalling the client_id.
+This could be attached to some service account.

 User association logic